Kill switch problems

 C. How to fix the kill switch wire

-To easily tell what is wrong, separate the connector where the wire enters the throttle cable at the carburetor end.
-With the engine running at idle, touch the connector that goes into the ignition coil to a ground point on the engine.
+To easily tell what is wrong, separate the connector where the kill switch wire enters the throttle cable at the frame end.
+With the engine running at idle, touch the connector that goes to the ignition coil to a ground point on the engine.
 If the engine stops, you know your kill switch circuit (what is in the throttle cable) has a problem.
 You can use a short test lead to do this.
 At this point, you must disassemble the cable.
 It requires quite a few tools and some quality #18 wire (available from auto parts stores).
 If you not know how to solder, you will need some "red" butt connectors and a crimping tool (available from Harbor Freight).
 Remember: you must use quality wire.
 The throttle cable shakes and flexes constantly when in use and cheap wire will fail quickly.
 Quality wire is made up of many very thin wires instead of a few thick wires and why quality wire costs substantially more.

 Because there may be multiple breaks, I recommend that the entire wire be replaced.